Stop Foreclosure San Diego: We Can Help

 Understanding Foreclosure in San Diego County

 Foreclosure notices affect hundreds of San Diego County homeowners each year.
 The legal process enforces a lender’s right to take possession of a property when mortgage payments fall behind.
-A mortgage lender can repossess property if a borrower fails to meet payment obligations.
+California law governs the foreclosure process and provides specific protections for homeowners, including notice requirements and opportunities to cure defaults.
+A mortgage lender can repossess property if a borrower fails to meet mortgage obligations, such as missing required payments.

 stop foreclosure san diego